learlab/learlab.github.io/index.md

 We are a diverse and multidisciplinary group of researchers.
 Our team is awesome.

 {%
-  include link.html
+  include button.html
   link="team"
   text="Meet our team"
-  icon="fas fa-arrow-right"
+  icon="fa-solid fa-arrow-right"
   flip=true
+  style="bare"
 %}
-{:.center}

 {% endcapture %}

 {%